yanakpv/yanakpv.github.io/_pages/about.md

 * BA Linguistics and Arabic, University of Westminster, 2015

 ## Grants and Awards
-2024: MGK, € — research visit to , University of Melbourne
+2024: MGK Short-term collaboration grant, €3800 — research visit to Vision and Attention Lab, University of Melbourne

 ## Work Experience